 Make your garden glow this Christmas!
-No matter what size or shape they are, trees are one of the most effective ways to spread some sparkle in seconds.
+Our outdoor Christmas lights are perfect no matter what size or shape of tree, and are one of the most effective ways to spread some sparkle in seconds.
 All you need are a few strings of lights and you're away.
-Bare string lights compliment deciduous trees, with no leaves in sight, wrap your outdoor Christmas tree lights from trunk to the branches for a fantastically full look.
+Bare string lights compliment deciduous trees, with no leaves in sight, wrap your Christmas lights from trunk to the branches for a fantastically full look.
 More densely packed firs or conifers tend to absorb lots more lights so be prepared to double up on bulbs.
 Opt for a golden hue for a warm nostalgic feel, white for a crisp modern tone (which looks spectacular in the snow).
 For those throwback memories, a classic multi coloured tree is a must-have.

 Queen Ethelburgas, North Yorkshire with 18,000 LED bulbs.